Celestine Lazarus

-Celestine Lazarus (born 13 November 1992) is a professional Nigerian footballer who plays for Slavoj Trebišov.
+Celestine Lazarus (born 13 November 1992) is a Nigerian professional footballer who plays as a centre-back.

 Club career

 Podbeskidzie Bielsko-Biała

-He made his professional Ekstraklasa debut for Podbeskidzie Bielsko-Biała against KS Cracovia on 1 August 2015.
+He made his Ekstraklasa debut for Podbeskidzie Bielsko-Biała against Cracovia on 1 August 2015.

 Gönyeli and return to Slavoj Trebišov

 After a good season with Slavoj Trebišov in Slovakia, Lazarus moved to Turkish Cypriot club Gönyeli at the end of August 2019.
 He joined the club officially on 12 September 2019, but however, after only two games, he resigned again on 25 September 2019.
 Lazarus then returned to Slavoj in 2020.

+Issimo SE

+Lazarus joined Issimo SE in July 2023.